donkeyworks/roast/README.md

 $result = new JsonResult();

-// Do something that generates a result try {
+// Do something that generates some data that should be send to the client try {
     $data = $myService->doSomething();